Strong Legal Defense Against OUID Charges

 Charges of driving under the influence of drugs can apply whether you have been taking either illegal street drugs or legally prescribed drugs.
 Even if you have taken OxyContin prescribed by your doctor, you can be found guilty of operating under the influence of drugs (OUID).

-At David G. Moore, Attorney at Law, our Kalamazoo OUID defense lawyers have practiced criminal law for more than 10 years.
+At David G. Moore, Attorney at Law, our OUID defense lawyers are here to help.
 We are prepared to evaluate the facts in your case and make recommendations designed to protect your driving privileges, keep you out of jail and otherwise obtain the most favorable outcome.

 Our lawyers’ experience in thousands of cases involving criminal matters such as drunk driving and OUID cases has given them insight and tools that will allow them to give you a good idea about how your case is likely to go and advise you accordingly.

-More Than A Traffic Ticket.
-A Conviction Can Result In A Criminal Record.
+A Conviction Can Result In A Criminal Record

 Providing A Two-Pronged Approach To Your Defense